Global Manager – Engineering Systems

 Andrew’s team is responsible for evaluating current and new technology, obtaining input and buy-in regarding these technologies from the engineering departments and managing implementation and training to enhance – and improve – how the engineering departments complete their work and deliverables.

 Prior to RME, Andrew worked for 17+ years with Bundaberg manufacturer Austoft Industries (part of CASE IH), which designed, built and exported mechanical cane harvesters from Australia to the world.

-Andrew began his career as a trade-qualified fitter and turner and subsequently achieved an Associate Diploma in Mechanical Engineering in 1986 from the Darling Downs Institute of Advanced Education.
+Andrew began his career as a trade-qualified fitter and turner and subsequently achieved an Associate Diploma in Mechanical Engineering with distinction in 1986 from the Darling Downs Institute of Advanced Education (now University of Southern Queensland).
 Most notably, Andrew was awarded the MTIA - F.L Hudson Memorial Foundation Achievement Award for having the highest aggregate score in his course and received the Dean’s Commendation for Outstanding Performance in 1987.

 Andrew participates regularly in professional development which has included programs through the Australian Institute of Management.
 Andrew completed the Lean Manufacturing Course through Queensland Management Institute (QMI) in 2008, the Roles and Responsibilities of Managers & Supervisors Course in 2011 through Commerce Queensland, Leading Leaders course through Leadership Pipeline Institute in 2018, Managing Engineering Knowledge Risk through Engineering Education Australia in 2018 and more recently a Certificate of PLM Leadership with CIMdata.